-The DNSDC site is of national heritage significance as a rare complex of WWII era military buildings that have remained in use by Defence until the present day.
-In particular, the 18 WWII period buildings a are rare and representative examples of the unique aesthetic and technical characteristics of military buildings of this time, and their locations and orientations also indicate the alignments of former roads and rail sidings through the camp.
+The DNSDC site is of national significance as an extremely rare complex of WWII era military buildings that have remained in use by Defence until the present day.
+In particular, the 18 WWII period warehouses are rare and representative examples of the unique aesthetic and technical characteristics of military buildings of this time, and their locations and orientations also indicate the alignments of former roads and rail sidings through the camp.